 Postpartum Herb Bath

-Unfortunately, I could not locate evidence on whether this effectively helps recovery.
-From my personal experience, I don’t know what effect this had on my healing.
-It certainly didn’t hurt.
-I liked that it forced me to take some time and relax in those first few days.
-I also put the herb mixture in my peri bottle.
+Unfortunately, I was unable to find evidence on whether this effectively aids recovery.
+From my personal experience, I cannot say for sure what role the herb bath played in my physical healing, but it gave me a chance to slow down and relax in those early days.
+I also used the herb mixture in my peri bottle, which felt comforting.

-If this is something you want to consider.
-You should plan to have the supplies on hand and ready to use once you are home with your baby.
-You can purchase a pre-made herb bath mix, like this one from Earth Mama Angel Baby.
-Pre-made mixes are convenient because you can just add them to a tub or sitz bath.
-You can also make your own.
-Below is a recipe used by my midwife.
-I found almost all the ingredients at a local health food market and ordered one thing they didn’t carry on Amazon.
-The only issue about ordering on Amazon is that you tend to buy larger quantities than you need.
+If this sounds like something you would like to try, it is a good idea to gather the supplies ahead of time so you are ready once you are home with your baby.
+You can purchase a pre-made herb bath mix, such as this one from Earth Mama Angel Baby, for added convenience.
+These are easy to use and can be added directly to a tub or sitz bath.
+You also have the option to make your own.
+Below is a recipe shared by my midwife.
+I was able to find almost all the ingredients at a local health food store and ordered the one missing item online.
+Keep in mind that ordering through Amazon or similar retailers may require you to buy larger quantities than you actually need.

 Postpartum Herb Bath